 Few people reach its northern latitudes where wildlife reigns supreme.
-Large predators like wolves, grizzly bears and lynx roam freely.
+Canadian animals like wolves, grizzly bears and lynx roam freely.
 Giant moose plunk their way through shallow lakes and thousands of caribou migrate between their summer and winter grounds.
 Magnificent marine mammals like orcas and gray whales ply the rocky coastlines, while the legendary narwhal haunts the northwest passage.
 On top of all that, Canada is one of the few places in the world where you can predictably see a polar bear.
 If you are in search of true wilderness and rugged wildlife adventures, few destinations can match the grandeur of Canada.

 Top Wildlife Destinations in Canada

 Wondering where to watch wildlife in Canada?
 In such a vast country filled with wilderness, there are plenty of natural spaces where amazing wildlife spectacles occur.
 Some are heavily touristed like Churchill and Vancouver Island; others are remote and hard to reach like the territory of Nunavut.